Relevance-guided Supervision for OpenQA with ColBERT: End-to-end OpenQA Evaluation

 \subsection{Our Models}

-We adopt \sysqa$_{2}$ as our model and report results using (a) \textbf{\sysqa{} (base)} with a BERT-base reader and (b) \textbf{\sysqa{} (large)} with a BERT-large reader pretrained with whole-word masking (WWM).
-The former model allows us to compare directly with the majority of approaches, which only use BERT-base, and the latter allows us to evaluate \sysqa{}'s performance given a powerful reader that can better leverage its retrieved passages.
-It also allows us to compare against the recent RAG model \citep{lewis2020retrieval}, which uses over 626M parameters (i.e., nearly 200M more than \sysqa{} (large)).
+We use \sysqa$_{3}$ as our retriever and test two reader models: (a) \textbf{\sysqa{} (base)} with a BERT-base reader and (b) \textbf{\sysqa{} (large)} with a BERT-large reader pretrained with whole-word masking (WWM).
+The former allows us to compare directly with approaches that use BERT-base.
+The latter allows us to evaluate \sysqa{}'s performance given a powerful reader that can better leverage its retrieval and permits comparing against the recent RAG model, which uses over 626M parameters, and PathRetriever, which also uses BERT-WWM.
+We train our readers separately from the retrievers, but use the retriever to collect triples for reader supervision.

-As Table~\ref{tab:evaluation:reader} shows, \sysqa{} (base) outperforms the existing OpenQA models that use a BERT-base reader on NQ.
-Moreover, it also outperforms RAG on TQ, despite using far fewer parameters and being restricted to extractive reading, unlike RAG.
-On TQ, \sysqa{} attains state-of-the-art EM on the OpenQA version of TQ.
-Shifting our attention to \sysqa{} (large), we observe that it similarly establishes a state-of-the-art EM score on the open version of NQ.
-These results reinforce the value of improved retrieval as explored in~\secref{sec:eval-retriever}.
+As Table~\ref{tab:evaluation:reader} shows, \sysqa{} (base) outperforms the existing models that use a BERT-base reader on all three datasets.
+Moreover, it also outperforms the generative RAG on TQ, despite using far fewer parameters and being restricted to extractive reading.
+In fact, \sysqa{} (base) already attains state-of-the-art extractive OpenQA performance on TQ and SQuAD.

+Looking at \sysqa{} (large) next, we observe that it also outperforms all of our baselines, including RAG, and establishes state-of-the-art performance for extractive OpenQA on all three datasets.
+These results reinforce the impact of improved, weakly-supervised retrieval as explored in~\secref{sec:eval-retriever}.
+Importantly, \sysqa{}'s gains are consistent and substantial: every baseline---besides REALM, which does not evaluate on SQuAD or TQ---trails \sysqa{} by several EM points on at least one dataset.